-2.8.
-The differences, at the designation stage, between National Park and AONB may be summarised as follows:

-- AONBs need only meet the natural beauty test, National Parks must also meet the recreation test (see further paragraph 7.1); - the test for desirability is different, with National Parks requiring the standard of 'especially' desirable (para.
-8.6); - AONB purposes do not include promoting understanding and enjoyment of the area's special qualities (para 8.8) except in the case of AONB Conservation Boards (para 8.8); - in practice local authorities in many AONBs make a big contribution to promoting understanding and enjoyment; however, it is not a statutory purpose that can be taken into account at designation (para 8.9)

-2.9.
-It is Natural England's view that the practical application of the natural beauty criterion is identical in National Park and AONB designation, despite there being differences in the degree to which the criterion is clarified in the legislation (para.
-6.1ff. and 8.6).
+- 2.9.
+The differences, at the designation stage, between National Park and AONB may be summarised as follows: - AONBs need only meet the natural beauty test, National Parks must also meet the recreation test (see further paragraph 7.1); - the test for desirability is different, with National Parks requiring the standard of 'especially' desirable (para.
+8.6); - AONB purposes do not include promoting understanding and enjoyment of the area's special qualities (para 8.8).
+They do apply to AONB Conservation Boards (para 8.8); - in practice local authorities in many AONBs make a big contribution to promoting understanding and enjoyment; however, it is not a statutory purpose that can be taken into account at designation (para 8.9). - 2.10.
+It is Natural England's view that the practical application of the natural beauty criterion is identical in National Park and AONB designation, despite there being differences in the degree to which the criterion is clarified in the legislation (see paras.
+6.1- 6.5 and footnotes relevant to those paragraphs).

-2.10.
+2.11.
 As can be seen from the preceding section, the legislation contains no exhaustive definitions of some important concepts: natural beauty, opportunities for open-air recreation, the desirability of designation or how to determine the detailed boundaries of designations.

-2.11.
-Natural England has therefore considered in detail the way in which these concepts have been applied previously in designating National Parks and AONBs.
-The most recent designation, and the only one which takes into account the NERC Act, is in relation to the South Downs National Park and that has accordingly been taken into account.
-Natural England has also taken this opportunity to record the current 'best practice' techniques that have been developed in recent years to facilitate robust, rigorous and transparent assessment of landscapes for designation.

-2.12.
-The remainder of this document addresses some particular aspects of the relevant statutory provisions and then sets out guidance on how Natural England normally expects to apply the statute and assess key factors.
+- 2.12.
+Natural England has therefore considered in detail the way in which these concepts have been applied previously in designating National Parks and AONBs and ratified by Secretaries of State when confirming designations.
+This included the designation of the New Forest and South Downs National Parks, extensions to the Lake District and Yorkshire Dales National Parks and the extension to the Suffolk Coast and Heaths AONB.
+This guidance has been refreshed to reflect recent experience and best practice to ensure robust, rigorous and transparent assessment of landscapes for designation. - 2.13.
+The remainder of this document addresses particular aspects of the relevant statutory provisions and then sets out guidance on how Natural England normally expects to apply the statute and assess key factors.